saasquatch/bunshi/README.md

 # Jotai Molecules

+A tiny, fast, dependency-free 1.18kb library for creating `jotai` atoms.

 Create many `jotai` atoms for a number of scopes with confidence and without the `useMemo` and `useContext` boilerplate.

 ## Installation